invictus-integration/docs-ifa/dashboard/accesscontrolrights.md

-## Access Control Rights
+# Access Control Rights

-Various role assignments are required to be added to the below components for better harmonization within Invictus framework.
+Some role assignments need to be added to a few Invictus components so that certain features function correctly.

 ## Flow Handler & Dashboard Gateway Functions